Document Not Found

 Document 'Not Found' Error

-Sometimes, when opening documents from Windows Explorer or by clicking attachments to e-mail messages, the document does not immediately open, but produces a series of error messages as follows:
+Sometimes, when opening documents from Windows Explorer or by clicking attachments to e-mail messages, the document does not immediately open, but produces a series of error messages as shown below, or the file may not be associated with Word, but some other application (or in the case of multiple Word installations, the wrong Word version may be used).

 If you click through this box, the dialog box referred to is displayed: